 The problems are listed in the order that they occur most frequently.
 The repair procedures are designed to be printed out by your Web browser for reference while making the repairs.

 Two such units were produced.
-One was number 628385 (4389196) and designed for use in 22 cubic ft.
+One was number 628385 (now number 4389196) and designed for use in 22 cubic ft.
 Whirlpool/Kenmore top-freezer models.
-The other, part number 628384 (4389195) for all other models.
+The other, part number 628384 (now number 4389195) for all other models.